Nonfiction Books

 Over the years, the way children’s nonfiction has been presented has gone through more than a few changes and has evolved into what author Melissa Stewart calls the 5 Types of Nonfiction.
 Not all nonfiction texts are the same.
 Just because a child likes one form, does not mean they will like the others.
 Using these categories, you can ensure you have each text type represented whether for your classroom library or otherwise.
 The five text types include:

 Another series that we want to highlight and is sure to draw in readers is Capstone’s You Choose.
-Explore You Choose: American Battles, You Choose: Space, and You Choose: Engineering Marvels.
+Explore You Choose: American Battles, You Choose: Space.

 These five types are a great way to look at what your child or students are reading and help them to reach for a nonfiction book every now and then!